leahkemp/pipeface/docs/run_on_nci.md

     "analyse_base_mods": "yes",
 ```

-> **_Note:_** these analyses assume base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format
+> **_Note:_** processing base modifications assume base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format

-Optionally run relatedness checks.
-Specify the path to an appropriate somalier sites file.
+Optionally run relatedness checks and specify the path to an appropriate somalier sites file.
 Set to 'NONE' if not required.
 Eg:

 ```json
     "check_relatedness": "yes",